 If you do not receive your Emergency Allotment benefits, please contact your SNAP caseworker at your local DFCS office.
 To find the GA DFCS office near you, click here.

 To find out when you can expect to receive your extra Georgia SNAP benefits for this month, continue reading below.

-Extra GA SNAP Benefits by Month for 2021
+Extra GA SNAP Benefits for 2024

 To find out when you can expect to receive your Emergency Allotment EA benefits on your Georgia SNAP EBT Card each month, use the list provided below.